ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

 ---
+name: Gorlas Vhoadan
+race: Gnome
+hair: frizzy platinum hair that's a tousled bed head
+eyes: Green
+skin: Fair
+ideal: Conformity
+trait1: Placid
+trait2: Animated
+trait: I'm haunted by memories of war.
+I can't get the images of violence out of my mind.
+flaw: I have little respect for anyone who is not a proven warrior.
+bond: I would do anything for the other members of my old troupe.
 birthday:
   numeric: 8/4
   written: 4th of Ravenent
-bond: I would do anything for the other members of my old troupe.
-eyes: Amber
-flaw: I have little respect for anyone who is not a proven warrior.
-guild: Elkenval
-hair: frizzy platinum hair that's a tousled bed head
-ideal: Conformity
-name: Gorlas Vhoadan
-organizations: []
-partyID: 50
-race: Gnome
 relationships:
 - name: Sulivan Wylchyr
   type: partymate
-skin: Fair
+organizations: []
+track: Exploration
 spec: Barbarian
 stats:
   cha: 10